-The RCA has grown more rapidly than the U.S. for the past decade, growing 40%.
+The Rural Capital Area (RCA) is a nine-county region with a population of 1,077,595 in central Texas surrounding Austin, the state capital.
+The RCA has grown more rapidly than the U.S. for the past decade, growing 36% versus 8% for the US.
 The regional population growth rate reached its lowest level in 2012 at 2.3%, still over three times the U.S. rate of growth.